Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 By default, new conversations will appear at the top of the conversation tray based on their order of acceptance.
 Agents can choose to revise the sorting order, placing the latest conversation at the top or bottom.

 When a new auto-accepted conversation arrives in the agent's conversation tray, a **New** indicator is displayed beside it.
-If the user has applied a conversation filter (for example, ongoing, idle) and cannot see the incoming auto-accepted conversations a **View** option appears.
-This button allows the user to navigate to the auto-accepted conversation quickly.
+When anyone applies a conversation filter that hides incoming auto-accepted conversations, a "View" button appears next to each hidden auto-accepted conversation for easy access.
 The indicator and the view option remain till the agent clicks the conversation and sends the first message.
 [Learn more :octicons-arrow-right-24:](../../console/managing-incoming-interactions.md#handling-incoming-interactions-based-on-answer-mode)

 ### Voice Gateway